apache/incubator-retired-slider/app-packages/hbase/README.txt

 work well as the default configuration for Slider apps.
 So it is advisable that when you create an application package for Slider, include sample/default resources.json and appConfig.json for a minimal Yarn cluster.

-The version of HBase used for the app package can be adjusted by adding a flag such as
-  -Dhbase.version=0.98.3

 If an HBase version older than 0.98.3 is desired, it must be installed in the local maven repo.